Deployment Guides#

 8. Start the VM.

-After the VM starts up, access the console and proceed with the initial appliance setup.
+After the Replicator virtual appliance completes booting, access the console to proceed with the initial appliance setup.

 AWS AMI deployment

-After subscribing to the service via the AWS Marketplace product page, deploy the Scrutinizer AMI by creating/launching a new EC2 instance with the following configuration:
+After subscribing to the service via the AWS Marketplace product page, deploy the Replicator AMI by creating/launching a new EC2 instance with the following configuration:

 • Names and tags: Configure the name, resource types, and optional tags for the instance.

-• Application and OS images: Select the Scrutinizer AMI from the My AMIs tab.
+• Application and OS images: Select the Replicator AMI from the My AMIs tab.

-• Instance type: Select C5.large for flow rates up to 10,000 flows per second (contact Plixer Technical Support for assistance if the expected flow volume exceeds that).
+• Instance type: Select C5.2xlarge for flow rates up to 10,000 flows per second (contact Plixer Technical Support for assistance if the expected flow volume exceeds that).

 • Key pair: Select or create a new key pair to assign to the instance.